alexdon256/CinemaSearch/README.md

 - **GIL Bypass**: Each process has its own Python interpreter, bypassing the GIL
 - **Fault Isolation**: One crashed process doesn't affect others

-### Multi-Site Multi-Tenancy
+### Server Infrastructure

-- **Complete Isolation**: Each application has its own directory, virtual environment, and systemd services
+- **Service Management**: Centralized management of MongoDB, Nginx, and application services
-- **Domain-Based Routing**: Nginx routes traffic based on domain name
+- **CPU Affinity**: Optimized CPU core assignment for performance
-- **Scalable**: Deploy multiple independent applications on the same server
+- **Auto-Start**: All services configured to start automatically on boot

 ## Quick Start